4sgupta828/oats/README.md

 **O**bservability-**A**ware **T**roubleshooting **S**ystem - An autonomous SRE agent for diagnosing and resolving infrastructure failures in cloud distributed systems.

+> **📦 Cloud-Ready Structure**: OATS is now organized for cloud deployment with Kubernetes.
+See [README-CLOUD.md](./README-CLOUD.md) for the migration guide and new architecture.

 OATS is a Python-based framework that transforms high-level infrastructure problems into systematic root cause analysis (RCA), powered by a blend of Large Language Models (LLMs) and deterministic execution.
 It embodies the expertise of a principal Site Reliability Engineer, applying the **Universal RCA Framework** to diagnose failures across the four layers of distributed systems.

 The core of OATS is a **ReAct (Reflect-Strategize-Act)** loop that systematically progresses through seven investigation phases, testing hypotheses bottom-up through infrastructure layers, building evidence chains, and verifying fixes with observable recovery signals.